jamilbar/Boggle-Game/README.md

 ## Boggle Game

 ## Overview
 This project involves implementing the Boggle game as part of an exercise for the Introduction to Computer Science 67101 course.
-The goal is to apply programming concepts and practices to create a functioning game using the provided framework and instructions.
+The goal is to apply programming concepts and practices to create a functioning game.

 ## Features
 - A 4x4 grid Boggle board with randomly generated letters.